RafaelPrado409/Ecoleta/README.md

 ## About Ecoleta?

 **Ecoleta**, made to connect people and entities that are organic and inorganic residues collection points.
+Made up in Next Level Week #01

 You can register collection points in the web application by sending:
   - Point name